iwnnay/text-story-game-engine/README.md

     data = { locations: { ... } };

+Pass that data to the data provider

+    localDataProvider = new Local(data);

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.